rioredwards/rioredwards/README.md

 # Hello, my name is Rio. 👋

 I'm a full-stack developer with a passion for building elegant, responsive, and accessible web apps.
-I thrive in an environment that values my critical thinking, creativity, and technical skills.
-I have a passion for learning new skills and enjoy working independently or as part of a team. <br> <br>
+I thrive in an environment where my critical thinking, creativity, and technical skills are valued.
+I am always seeking new opportunities to learn and grow as a developer, whether that means working independently or as part of a team.
+I care deeply for humanity and strive to have a positive impact on those around me. <br> <br>

 ## My Toolkit